fbpx

 3. He hypothesized that these vibrations could influence the central nervous system in patients with neuromuscular dysfunction.

-4. Though formal clinical trials were not yet standard practice, Charcot’s observations laid important groundwork for later neurological applications of vibration therapy.
+4. Though formal clinical trials were not yet standard practice, Charcot’s observations laid important groundwork for later neurological applications of Vibration Therapy.

 Charcot’s device is now considered the beginning of modern neuro-rehabilitation tools, including vibration platforms used for stroke recovery and Parkinson’s therapy.

-His work helped shift vibration therapy from spa culture and wellness into legitimate medical exploration.
+His work helped shift Vibration Therapy from spa culture and wellness into legitimate medical exploration.

-5. Soviet Cosmonaut Counter-Measures (1960s)
+5. Soviet Cosmonaut Countermeasures (1960s)

 In the 1960s, the Soviet space program encountered a major physiological challenge.